 Step 1: Check Deadlines, Review Info Packet & Work with Advisor

-Applications are being accepted through June 14, 2017 for the Fall 2017 Fire Academy Training that prepares you to become a firefighter in the state of Florida.
+Annual Application deadlines for Fire Academy Training that prepares you to become a firefighter in the state of Florida:

-Because this is a limited access program with many variables and a special application requirement, it's important for prospective students to understand that there are application deadline dates and that the prerequisite for the fire academy is a 40 Hour First Responder course (not offered at EFSC) or higher equivalency Emergency Medical Technician (EMT).
-EMT is offered each semester at EFSC.
+Because this is a limited access program with many variables and a special application requirement, it's important for prospective students to meet application deadline dates.

 Building 6, Room 106